teaall/my-wiki/README.md

-# my-wiki
-Custom WikiJs for Software Developers
+# Custom Wiki for Software Developers

+This wiki serves as a personal collection of information of principles, techniques and commands of software development.
+It's based on the open source project [WikiJs](https://github.com/requarks/wiki). and can be locally deployed using docker. :rocket:

+## Getting Started